proplot-dev/proplot/docs/why.rst

   setting -- for example, ``pplt.rc['abc'] = 'A.'`` or ``axs.format(abc='A.')``.
   This is possible because `~proplot.figure.Figure.add_subplot` assigns a unique `~proplot.axes.Axes.number` to every added subplot.
-* The `proplot.figure.SubplotGrid.format` command can easily format multiple subplots at once or add colorbars, legends, panels, twin axes, or inset axes to multiple subplots at once.
-A `~proplot.figure.SubplotGrid` is returned by `proplot.figure.Figure.subplots`, and can be indexed like a list or like a 2D array (in which case the indices match the subplot grid extents).
+* The `proplot.gridspec.SubplotGrid.format` command can easily format multiple subplots at once or add colorbars, legends, panels, twin axes, or inset axes to multiple subplots at once.
+A `~proplot.gridspec.SubplotGrid` is returned by `proplot.figure.Figure.subplots`, and can be indexed like a list or like a 2D array (in which case the indices match the subplot grid extents).
   See the :ref:`user guide <ug_subplotgrid>` for details.